jainvaibhav671/PMS/README.md

 ## Changes

 - [x] Create tags from project page instead of project creation dialog
+- [x] Can update deadlines from the project page
 - [x] **FIXED** Wrap tags on dashboard and prompt

 ## Known Issues